Pain, Spine, & Rehab Associates

 Chronic pain not only affects your physical health but can also impact your emotional and mental health as well.
-The pain management experts at Pain, Spine & Rehab Associates in Gaithersburg and Olney, Maryland, offer many options to help you get relief from your chronic pain, including trials for a spinal cord stimulator (SCS).
+The pain management experts at Pain, Spine & Rehab Associates in Gaithersburg, Maryland, offer many options to help you get relief from your chronic pain, including trials for a spinal cord stimulator (SCS).
 To learn more about spinal cord stimulators and if it’s an option for you, schedule a consultation online or by phone today.

 A spinal cord stimulator is a small device that alters your pain signals to help reduce your discomfort.
 The device, which is surgically implanted under your skin, sends mild electrical impulses along the nerves responsible for your pain, which modifies and/or masks the signal from reaching your brain.

 In addition to relieving your pain, the spinal cord stimulator may also reduce your reliance on pain medications, including opioids.